Melih199/Exp_rob_assignment_1/README.md

-# Aruco Navigation - Rosbot
+# Aruco Navigation - Rosbot in Simulation
 This project is developed by:
 1. *Natnael Berhanu Takele - s5446838*
 2. *Mustafa Melih Toslak - s5431021*